From Former Cadets

 "NJROTC is not just a class to get an easy 'A'.
 It’s a class that one should live through.
-This class is supposed to tach applicable skill for the real world, and all the skills they teach are not only just for the military, but are to be applied to our daily lives to make us better people and citizens of the United States of America."
+This class is supposed to teach applicable skills for the real world, and all the skills they teach are not only just for the military but are to be applied to our daily lives to make us better people and citizens of the United States of America."

 - Saurez, 2018